souffle-lang/souffle-lang.github.io/pages/docs/applications.md

 folder: docs
 ---

-Following applications are written in the Souffle Language.
+The following applications are written in the Soufflé Language.
 Some are open source and the source code is accessible:

 ## Doop
 Doop is a pointer analysis framework for Java programs.